unora-project/unora-project.github.io/docs/quests/circles/side/lucky_charms_2025.md

 # Lucky Charms (2025 St. Patrick's Day Event)

+!!! note

+    The location of the charms changes from year to year.
+This guide is specifically for the 2025 event.

 - To start, speak with Lucky in Mileth Village Way (5,9)
 - Select "What charms are you missing?"
 - Lucky will explain that he's missing 8 charms: